*Please be aware that this page is being updated and some of the links do not work.

-Seven Sorts refers to the seven traditional Norwegian Christmas cakes and cookies.
-However, there is a dispute about which seven are the original.
-There are actually over twenty to choose from.
+Seven Sorts refers to the seven traditional Norwegian Christmas cakes and cookies – an array of treats that sit on most Norwegian Christmas tables.
+The light cookies are the short breads and the dark cookies are the ginger breads.
+However, there is a dispute about which seven are the original – there are actually over twenty cookies to choose from.
 Below are a few of the most popular Seven Sorts:

 Ingefærnøtter / peppernøtter (Ginger nuts)

 This cookie is similar to a gingerbread dough.
 They are shaped into little balls and baked until hard – just like nuts.
 These are very easy to make but do need some time to sit.

 These cookies are made with cream, about eight egg yolks and brandy, rolled and then deep fried.
 It certainly doesn’t live up to its name.
 This cookie is an old recipe that dates back more than 100 years.

 This is a waffle cookie, cooked in a special griddle and then rolled into a cone shape.
 They are normally filled with whipped cream.
 These waffle cookies are nearly the same as waffle cones for ice cream – just smaller and more delicate.